Pop music in Ukraine: 1990s

-In the 1900s Ukrainian music in itself was not as popular as it is in this day.
-Green Grey was by far the most popular trip hop group in the country.
-Green Grey was the first Ukrainian band that was endorsed by Pepsi.
+In the 1990s Ukrainian music was still growing in popularity.
+Green Grey was by far the most popular trip hop group in the country and the first Ukrainian band that was endorsed by Pepsi.
 The band did many concerts internationally.

-At the end of the 90 most popular pop singer among teenagers was Yurko Yurchenko.
-At his concerts was something unimaginable.
-Many compared the level of fanaticism with the band "The Beatles".
+At the end of the 90's the most popular Ukrainian pop singer among teenagers was Yurko Yurchenko.
+Many compared the level of fanaticism among the visitors of his concerts with the band "The Beatles".

 2000s

 In recent times folkloric elements have made a resurgence in modern Ukrainian pop music.
-Hutsul folk melodies, rhythms and dance moves were used by the Ruslana, winner of the Eurovision Song Contest 2004.
+Hutsul folk melodies, rhythms and dance moves were used by Ruslana, winner of the Eurovision Song Contest 2004.